FlagBrew/PKSM/README.md

 * TuxSH for TWLSaveTool
 * ProjectPokemon.org for most of the wondercards
 * Simona for being my best supporter
+* all the people contributing to the scripts
 * all the countless translators who helped with the multilanguage feature
 * everyone who helped during the development process
 * all the supporters